GovTechSG/vault-utils/README.md

 You will then need to configure the following variables:

+- `address`: Address of the Vault server for the CLI to connect to.
 - `ca_cert` and `ca_cert_copy`: If `ca_cert_copy` is True, then `ca_cert` is a path on the local computer of the certificate of the CA that signed the Vault server TLS certificate.
 Otherwise, `ca_cert` is the path on the remote server of the certificate of the CA that signed the Vault server TLS certificate.
 - `tls_skip_verify`: If set to True, the Vault CLI will not validate the certificate.
-This is not recommended.-
+This is not recommended.
 - `unseal_keys_output`: Directory to output the unseal keys to.
 - `root_token_output`: Path to output the root tokens to.